Garage Door Seal: Complete Guide to Types, Benefits and Installation

 Maintaining Your Garage Door Seals for Maximum Lifespan

-Basic seasonal maintenance can help keep your garage door seals ticking well into their golden years.
+Basic seasonal garage maintenance can help keep your garage door seals ticking well into their golden years.
 Before the change of each season, check for cracks or gaps that might be letting dust, debris, gusts or insects into your garage.
 Pay particular attention to the seals around the bottom of the door since they’re the most exposed to wear and tear.

 Regular cleanings are also important.
 For rubber and vinyl seals, use a mild soap solution and a soft cloth to remove dirt and debris.
 Avoid harsh chemicals that can degrade the materials over time.
 Before winter, apply a silicone-based lubricant to rubber or vinyl seals to prevent them from becoming brittle in the cold.
 Before the dog days of summer set in, apply a UV protectant spray to prevent UV damage to the seals.
+A garage door tune-up, either done yourself or by a professional, should also include your seals.

 Common Questions About Garage Door Seals